Geczy/netflix-ratings/README.md

 Changelog
 ------------

+#### 1.1.2: 2012-02-08
+* Fix: Kept showing that the API was down, couldn't find the Netflix titles

 #### 1.1: 2012-01-19
 * New: Cache ratings rather than making new requests
 * Fix: Trim whitespace from titles